WaywardFlex/ISQuantificationFromTTC/README.md

 Infarct size quantification from TTC images
 ==============================

 This project uses a deep learning segmentation model to quantify infarct size from TTC-stained heart slices in pig studies of ischemia/reperfusion.
+Please find the original publication at: https://link.springer.com/article/10.1007/s00395-024-01081-x.

 Project Organization
 ------------